Skip to main content

 1. Create a Google review link

-2. Embed your review links in key areas
+2. Embed your review link in key places

-3. Create a review page on your website
+3. Create a dedicated review page on your website

 GBP Review Widget Example